The Muslim Belief in Angels

 - Maalik is the head of the angels who govern the Hellfire

 Although angels are luminous creatures, created out of light, they couldn’t say (the names of all things) when Allah (SWT) asked them, while Adam could!
 Why?
 Because Allah taught Adam what He (SWT) did not teach angels.
 Allah (SWT) gave Adam the intellectual ability to learn and gain knowledge and made him distinguished by this intellect.
 While angels can only do good deeds and do not have the choice to disobey, Adam had free will to choose between good and evil.
-So Adam is an intellectual and moral creature whom Allah (SWT) blew into him from His Spirit, and maybe that is why Allah (swt) asked angels to prostrate themselves to Adam!
+So Adam is an intellectual and moral creature whom Allah (SWT) blew into him from His Spirit, and maybe that is why Allah (SWT) asked angels to prostrate themselves to Adam!